santi1s/Big-Data/Analytics/Data-Lake-Store/Jarvis-for-ADLS-Gen-1.md

 This guide covers the basics of the Jarvis UI and using Jarvis to query for Azure Data Lake Store specifically.
 It does not contain troubleshooting steps for specific situations.
 For troubleshooting guides, see  the TSG section!
 This guide is meant to familiarize you with the tool and give you some reference points for using Jarvis to troubleshoot ADLS issues.

+_If you have any problems authenticating or do not have access to Jarvis - please reach out to your TA._

 #Quick Reference for Getting Started with Jarvis for ADLS
 1. Go to https://jarvis-west.dc.ad.msft.net/logs/dgrep
 2. Set Endpoint to 'Diagnostics PROD'